cybersteffie/steffieharner/contents/basepages/about/index.md

 **In 2018**, seeking to do female empowerment, she co-founded [Startup Lady Japan](https://www.startuplady.org/), a community that supports female & non-binary entrepreneurs and freelancers in Tokyo and beyond.

 **In 2019**, after joining a full-stack Javascript bootcamp [Code Chrysalis](https://www.codechrysalis.io/), she dove into the world of digital art and software development.
-She currently works for Code Chrysalis as a front-end developer.
+She currently worked for Code Chrysalis as a front-end developer & growth hacker.

+**In 2021**, she quit her fulltime employment to freelance as a developer & creative technologist.
+Clients include [DMBZ](https://dmbz.jp/) and [Haiku Cyber Range](https://haikurange.com/).